 Schedule Your Free Initial Consultation with an Expert Lawyer Today

-We know how hard it can be when an employer backs out of an agreed upon deal, whether the agreement was written or verbal.
+We know how hard it can be when an employer backs out of an agreed-upon deal, whether the agreement was written or verbal.
 Sometimes, an employer simply changes the pay structure or commissions plan without letting you know.
 Other times, they say that you did not actually do the work you say you did.
-In the worse-case scenario, an employer terminates an employee before they are paid, hoping to avoid shelling out the money you earned.
+In the worst-case scenario, an employer terminates an employee before they are paid, hoping to avoid shelling out the money you earned.

 At JML Law, we will provide you with a Woodland Hills failure to pay commissions attorney who will fight to secure the compensation you are owed.
 We will also work to secure coverage for your legal fees and court costs.
 Our team is standing by to help you today.
 You can contact us by clicking here or calling us at 818-610-8800 for a free consultation.

 Every case is unique and needs to be evaluated by our

 experienced lawyers.
 If you have been injured in a work-related accident,